 The shoreland zone does not represent the setback for structures.
 Setbacks are based on district designations and adjacent resources.
 Also note that vegetation removal within the Shoreland Zone is limited and may require a permit.
 View the Citizen’s Guide to Shoreland Zoning for more information on zoning districts and regulations.

-Flood Insurance Rate Maps Federal Emergency Management Agency (FEMA)
+Flood Insurance Maps Federal Emergency Management Agency (FEMA)

-Flood risk changes over time, and as a result the Federal Emergency Management Agency (FEMA) is currently in the process of conducting new coastal studies and creating digitized flood insurance rate maps (FIRMs), but the project won’t be complete for approximately two years.
+Flood risk changes over time, and as a result the Federal Emergency Management Agency (FEMA) is currently in the process of conducting new coastal studies and updating flood insurance maps (view the update schedule).
 If you are unable to get a map from your local municipality, access your community FIRM via FEMA's map service center(if using the ‘search by street address’ option, use a major road, for example Atlantic Avenue for Old Orchard Beach).

 Flood Insurance Rate Maps are used to identify flood insurance premiums in areas associated with different flooding events.
 These events include the 100-year flood elevation (1% chance of being equaled or exceed each year) and 500-year flood elevation (0.2% chance of being equaled or exceeded each year).
 The maps also can be viewed in paper form at your town office, or by request from the Maine State Planning Office.
 FLOOD MAPS ARE PERIODICALLY REVISED, so check with your town office or Maine State Planning Office of Floodplain Management for the latest information on local flood zone mapping.
 In addition, Maine Geological Survey conducted a Coastal Erosion Assessment for Maine FIRMs and Map Modernization Program report which outlined shoreline erosion impacts for the majority of southern Maine.
 The assessment includes some detailed information on different coastal communities regarding general erosion rates and trends.
 This information will be used to help the State of Maine prioritize areas for revised mapping.